andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 Note:
 As opposed to _testing_ activities, which look to surface new information about the system.

+A replacement for manual regression checking.

+_Not_ a replacement for integration or unit tests.
 ---

 ## What is it for?